The Islamic Development Bank Group affiliated institutions organized the 13th Private Sector Forum in Algiers

 In his opening remarks, His Excellency Dr. Mohammed Al Jasser, President of the Islamic Development Bank Group, welcomed all participants to the forum.
 He stated: “This forum is not just an annual event, but a renewed strategic platform through which we highlight the innovative tools and services offered by the Islamic Development Bank Group institutions to support investment and trade, and expand partnerships within our member countries, including the beloved Republic of Algeria.
 This session represents a unique opportunity for investors, businessmen, and CEOs from member countries to open channels of communication, establish partnerships, and forge business relations with their counterparts in the Republic of Algeria.”

-In his turn, Dr. Khalid Yousif Khalafalla, CEO of the Islamic Corporation for the Insurance of Investment and Export Credit (ICIEC) and Acting CEO of the Islamic Corporation for the Development of the Private Sector (ICD), stated that the Private Sector Forum “witnessed a distinguished cohort of partners from both public and private sectors.
+Dr. Khaled Yousef Khalafallah, CEO of the Islamic Corporation for the Insurance of Investment and Export Credit (ICIEC) and Acting CEO of the Islamic Corporation for the Development of the Private Sector (ICD), stated that the Private Sector Forum “witnessed a distinguished cohort of partners from both public and private sectors.
 Sustainability and development constitute the core focus of our mission, as we strive to unify the efforts of our private sector partners and other financing agencies to bridge the sustainable financing gap, provide co-financing opportunities, and develop innovative solutions to address the challenges of sustainable development.
-In this context, we are proud of our role in private sector development by providing effective financing solutions to financial institutions and large corporations, as well as facilitating access to suitable financing for small and medium enterprises.
-We also continue to finance infrastructure projects that enhance development impact, encourage cross-border investment, support member countries' exports, and create new job opportunities.”

 He added, “Since its inception and until 2024, the ICIEC provided cumulative insurance coverage exceeding 121 billion USD, including 96 billion USD to support trade flows and more than 25 billion USD to facilitate foreign investments.
 Leveraging a robust global reinsurance network, the Corporation has mobilized a cumulative reinsurance capacity of 69 billion USD from the private reinsurance market.
 Through more than 65,000 transactions across vital sectors including agriculture, renewable energy, infrastructure, manufacturing, and healthcare, the Corporation continues to drive significant development impact across member countries."